-NOTE 11 a - Organization Operations and Summary of Significant Accounting Policies (continued)
+NOTE 10 a - Organization Operations and Summary of Significant Accounting Policies (continued)

-ASU No. 2014-09 is for annual reporting periods beginning after December 15, 2017.
+In August 2015, the FASB issued FASB ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606), which changed the effective date of the provisions of FASB ASU No. 2014-09.
+As a result, the new effective dates for public business entities, certain not-for-profit entities, and certain employee benefit plans to apply the guidance in FASB ASU No. 2014-09 is for annual reporting periods beginning after December 15, 2017.
 All other entities should apply the guidance in FASB ASU No. 2014-09 to annual reporting periods beginning after December 15, 2018.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2018.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016.
 Transition to the new guidance may be done using either a full or modified retrospective method.
 The Foundation is currently evaluating the full effect that the adoption of this standard will have on the financial statements.